MyEtherWallet/knowledge-base/source/_posts/en/transactions/checking-or-replacing-a-tx-after-sending.md

 ## __However...__

-During times of extremely high volume (like we've seen during the Bancor and Status Token Contribution periods), transactions could be pending for hours, if not days, before being mined.
+During times of extremely high volume, transactions could be pending for hours, if not days, before being mined.

 During these times it is theoretically possible to replace an existing transaction with a new transaction with a higher gas price.